 Before you can plan, execute and successfully complete a project, you must hire a project manager to manage it.
 A project manager is a difficult position to fill.
-They need a wide swath of skills, from a knowledge of methodologies to a mastery of communication.
+They need a wide swath of skills, knowledge of methodologies and a mastery of communication.

 So, how do you find that person who fits both the criteria of the job and the culture of your organization?
 Ask specific project manager interview questions to narrow your options to a handful of great candidates.